 Graduate Education Governance

 The Dean of the School of Education and the School of Education Administrative Council are responsible, within the School of Education, for all policies related to the Graduate Education Program including admission, graduation, academic policies, and appeals.
 The Vice Provost and Registrar serve as policy and curricular consultants for institutional graduate issues.
 The School of Education is responsible for recommending candidates for education licensure.

-- Completed graduate application form at no charge, including Character and Fitness and Reference Waiver forms.
+- Completed online graduate application form at no charge, including Character and Fitness and Reference Waiver forms.

 - Official transcripts are required from institutions that granted any and all undergraduate or graduate degrees.
 In addition, transcripts from all graduate-level programs attended are required even if a degree was not granted.

 Graduate admissions may request additional transcript(s) as necessary to fulfill admissions or state certification requirements.

 *NOTE: Transcript of undergraduate degree-granting institution and any graduate work transcript(s) must be sent directly from the credit-granting institution to Asbury University Graduate Education Admissions.
 Hand-carried transcripts, even in sealed envelopes, will not be accepted.
 Electronic transcripts are acceptable only if, when printed, they do not show watermarks.